 This is especially true among the higher-end foods.
 With so much money on the line, it’s only natural that they’d be willing to trick you into buying their food by any means necessary.

 That’s why we’ve taken the time to do an in-depth examination of some of the top dog food brands on the market.
 Today, we’re looking at Blue Buffalo vs Hill’s Science Diet dog food, two brands that claim to be exceptionally healthy for your dog.

 Do they live up to the hype?
 Which one is actually better?
 Read on to find out.

 A Sneak Peek at the Winner: Blue Buffalo

-Unless you have a dog with a medical condition, chances are your pooch will get better nutrition from eating Blue Buffalo than Hill’s Science Diet.
+Unless you have a dog with a medical condition, there’s a good chance your pooch will get better nutrition from eating Blue Buffalo than Hill’s Science Diet.
 Blue Buffalo’s foods use better ingredients, and you won’t find inferior foods like cheap grains or animal by-products inside.

 If you decide to feed your dog Blue Buffalo, here are a few of our favorite recipes: